la2050/archive/_projects/2016/the-d-a-d-project-we-are-empowering-communities-one-d-a-d-at-a-time.md

   - 'Community outreach '
   - Network/relationship support
   - Quality improvement research
+project_description: >-
+  Provide Opportunities for fathers and other male role models to take an active role in the life and development of their children, families, and community.
+  The project proposal is seeking funding to provide opportunities for fathers and other male role models to gain knowledge and skills in making a positive impact in the lives of children and families.
 project_impact: >-
   ["College completion","College matriculation rates","District-wide graduation
   rates","Proficiency in English and Language Arts and Math","Early